 Q: Do you assist with toilet training?

 A: We assist with toilet training in addition to other activities of daily living as the child masters prerequisite skills.
+This is specific to our ABA therapies, we do not provide toilet training with our speech therapies.

 Q: What are your expectation of parents during therapy services?